 I am currently a research scientist at Google working on computer vision.
 I have recently finished my Ph.D. in Computer Science at UC Berkeley, advised by Prof. Trevor Darrell.

-I've done research at the National University of Singapore, Microsoft Research Asia, NEC Labs America, and most recently Google Research during the recent years.
-I obtained my bachelor and master degrees at Tsinghua University in China, working with Prof. Changshui Zhang.
-Check out my CV for more details.
+During my graduate study I've worked/interned at the National University of Singapore, Microsoft Research Asia, NEC Labs America, and Google Research.
+I obtained my bachelor and master degrees at Tsinghua University, China.

 My current research topics include:

 DeCAF: A Deep Convolutional Activation Feature for Generic Visual Recognition

 J Donahue, Y Jia, O Vinyals, J Hoffman, N Zhang, E Tzeng, T Darrell. arXiv preprint.